nschue/afs-labs-student/readme.md

 Farm to Front Door was developed by Maria Moy.
 Find her on [LinkedIn] (http://www.linkedin.com/in/maria-k-moy) or [GitHub] (http://www.github.com/gerdie).
 Maria is a software engineer and freelance WordPress developer living in San Francisco.

+##
+Project was forked by Nicholas Schuetze to be used in a devops bootcamp completed at Accenture Federal Services